 HUM/IPGE 295/ HI 298 Uncovering Earth’s Deep History (HUM, IP) – Approved with Suggestions

 Discussion: This course was presented by David Berube.
-Member indicated there seemed to be a slight misalignment with the overarching goals of the HUM perspectives and the measurable outcomes.
-Member suggested more in depth beyond identification, within the outcomes for both GEP categories.
-The member seemed to find misalignment with the measures being more in depth than simple identification.
+Member noted that, given the depth and rigor of the readings and expectations of the course, that the outcomes were largely lower-level Bloom verbs such as “identify.”
 The reviewers were impressed with the student measures.
+Member remaked that since what was under discussion was the level of the outcomes themselves rather than their alignment to GEP objectives, the discussion fell more in the realm of UCCC rather than CUE.
+The Chair confirmed, and these suggestions would be communicated to the initiator for when the course is offered again or proposed under a permanent number.

 Discussion: Chair reminded the committee that Chair elect nominations are still open.